tannerdolby/tannerdolby.com/src/writing/diagonal-difference.md

 <h3 class="post-heading">Plain JavaScript Implementation</h3>

-Although the code in the TypeScript section is much safer and more sturdy, here is a the basic JavaScript implementation (without defined types) for calculating the diagonal difference of any square matrix.
+Although the code in the TypeScript section is much safer and more sturdy, here is a the basic JavaScript implementation (without explicit type definitions) for calculating the diagonal difference of any square matrix.
 Where the function accepts a single argument, which is a 2D array.
 For a 2D array to be considered a "square" matrix, the length of the outer array must equal the length of each inner array like 3x3, 4x4 etc.

 ```js
 function diagonalDiff(arr) {